adeebshihadeh/SmoothieControl-Pebble/README.md

 # SmoothieControl-Pebble
-a Pebble watch app for controlling your [smoothie](https://github.com/Smoothieware/Smoothieware) powered machine
+a Pebble watch app for controlling your [smoothieware](https://github.com/Smoothieware/Smoothieware) powered machine
+Note: This was designed for use with 3D printers but should work for other types of machines smoothie supports

 # Downloading